Student & Community ServicesPHONE: 714-628-5424 • FAX: 714-628-4061

 Map to O.U.S.D.'s S.C.S.
 Office

 If you attended a school in the Orange Unified School District, then we have your records.
-For information on how to access your records, click below.
-Please keep in mind that students will be provided only unofficial copies.
-Official copies will be sent with an official seal to colleges, universities, companies and other officially recognized agencies.
-If you have a problem with official records, please contact the Office of School & Community Services.
+For information on how to access your records, see below.

 - To meet a child's special mental or physical health needs as certified by a physician, school psychologist or other appropriate school personnel.